muazaqdas/muazaqdas/README.md

 https://muaz-portfolio.netlify.app/

-### Languages andn tools:
+### Languages and tools:
-I've worked with a variety of web development tools, including:
+I've worked with a variety of tools, including:

 <p align="center" >